Results

 Lawyer in court taking notes

-92/70 reckless driving misdemeanor charge was REDUCED to defective equipment (a non-moving violation with no points).
+80/55 reckless driving misdemeanor charge was REDUCED to improper driving (a traffic infraction).

 Henrico County, Virginia – General District Court Reckless Driving Defense Attorney Case Result